-At 10 this morning I received a call from the high school.
+At 10 this morning I received a call from the vice principal at the high school.
 My first thought was that someone physically attacked Cozette.

 “No sir.
 I just wanted you to know that the state authorities have gotten involved and are prepared to press charges and make arrests.
 The police are standing in my office right now.”

 Revenge was dancing in my chest.
 “Fuck bad people.
 Go get ‘em.
 Set an example.
 This fight chose you not the other way around.
 All you’re doing is fighting back.
 They deserve everything they get.
-They attacked your kid.
-They continue to attack your kid.”
+They attacked your child.
+They continue to attack her.”

 But justice was tapping me on the shoulder, “Go to the church.
 Meet with the pastor.”

 “Do I have any influence on whether the police press charges?”
-I asked.
+I asked the vice principal.

 “No sir.
 This is the result of an independent investigation, the results of which warrant police action.
 These kids messed up.”